datashaman/mrtallyman/README.md

 # tallybot

 Slack bot that tallies scores for a team.
-Uses DynamoDB to store results and gevent to spawn long-running threads.
+Uses DynamoDB to store results and zappa.task to spawn long-running threads.

 Requires AWS credentials to be setup on the host.